-As we bid farewell to another year, it is important for us to look back and reflect on our achievements, failures and challenges.
+As we bid farewell to a remarkably difficult year, it is important for us to look back and reflect on our achievements, failures and challenges.

 Allah says “If he comes walking I will come running to him” (Hadith Qudsi).
 The path of submission and devotion to Allah is a laborious one, strewn with thorns and scarped with potholes.
 There are vast spaces of arid deserts to cross as well as perilous jungles.
 It requires enormous courage and bags of enthusiasm to reach the destination.
 However, Allah is kind and caring, He does not leave the seeker of truth wandering in the wilderness.
 He comes to every sincere seeker, holds their hand and leads them on the path.
 The following verse alludes to this: